Tshepo45/Mobile-Finish/README.md

 # 📖<a name="Portfolio Mobile Finish">Portfolio Mobile Finish</a>

-## Prjoect Title
+## Project Title
- Portfolio Mobile Finish
+ Mobile Finish

 ## Project Description
  Portfolio-Mobile-Finish project that uses different tools such Html,Css,Git and Github without additional coding.

 ## 🛠 Built With
-Html Css git and github
+Html, Css and git.

 ## key-features
-Contact form that guide users experience in a way that helps them fill in the form without frustration
+Illustration of Grid and flexbox application.

 ## 💻 Getting Started